Here you can follow your national crew in the lead up to Henley Royal Regatta and find out more about these extraordinary service women and men.

 Two hours later that crew will be presented with their King’s Cup medals.

-Presentation and medal ceremonies will take then place in each nation in the following months.
+Presentation and medal ceremonies will then take place in each nation in the following months.